CFCIfe/CFCIfe/README.md

 - 🌱 I’m currently learning More about DevOps and Automation on AWS and Azure :cloud:

-- 🤔 I’m looking for help with writing Blog Posts :writing:
+- 🤔 I’m looking for help with writing Blog Posts :writing: and Blockchain :

 - :infinity: I love Video games :video_game: and Playing chess :chess_pawn:  in my spare time.